OctopusDeploy/blog/blog/2021-03/deploying-to-payara/index.md

  - Java
 ---

-Unlike the Microsoft world, there's a much larger selection of web servers for Java based applications.
-Octopus Deploy has built-in support for both Tomcat and Wildfly (JBOSS), however other server technologies are also supported without the need for a specific template.
-In this post, I'll demonstrate how to deploy the Java application, PetClinic, to a [Payara](https://www.payara.fish/) web server.
+When you're developing apps in Java, you have a larger selection of web servers you can deploy to.
+Octopus Deploy has built-in support for both Tomcat and Wildfly (JBoss), however, other server technologies are also supported.

+In this post, I demonstrate how to deploy the Java application, PetClinic, to a [Payara](https://www.payara.fish/) web server.

 ## Infrastructure
-For this post, I set up a MySQL PaaS server in Azure to serve as my database back end, and an Ubuntu VM for Payara.
-Provisioning of these resources was automated by using a [Runbook](https://octopus.com/docs/runbooks), so they could easily be spun up and down (see our [Samples instance for details](https://samples.octopus.app/app#/Spaces-642)).
+For this post, I set up a MySQL PaaS server in Azure to serve as my database back-end, and an Ubuntu VM for Payara.
+I automated provisioning these resources with a [runbook](https://octopus.com/docs/runbooks), so they can be easily spun up and down (see our [Samples instance for details](https://samples.octopus.app/app#/Spaces-642)).
 I chose a Linux operating system for running the web server, but Payara will also run on Windows.

-Below is the code for the Azure Resource Manager (ARM) template and the Bash automation script for installing the Octopus Tentacle and the Payara server:
+Below is the code for the Azure Resource Manager (ARM) template and the Bash automation script that installs the Octopus Tentacle and the Payara server:

 <details>
 	<summary>MySQL PaaS template code</summary>